-- Try using a blanket or wearing more clothes instead of adjusting the thermostat.
+- Use a blanket or wear extra clothing instead of adjusting the thermostat.

 - Unplug unused electronics (even your mobile phone).

-- Shop with cloth bags instead of plastic or paper.
+- Shop with reusable cloth bags instead of single-use plastics or papers.

-- Buy local products, reducing the energy required to get products to your store.
+- Buy local and reduce the energy required to get products to your store.

 - Plan ahead.
-Do several errands in one trip, carpool, and use uncongested routes.
+Do several errands in one trip, carpool when possible, and use uncongested routes.

 - Reduce air conditioning use.
-Don't keep the windows open when it is on.
-Try to use air vents instead of air conditioning.
+Use air vents when you can instead of air conditioning.

-- Use the cruise control when possible.
-Sharp breaking and accelerating are fuel wasting habits.
+- Use cruise control when possible.
+Sharp braking and accelerating are fuel guzzling habits.

 - Be considerate of the environment in the communities you visit.

 - Don't litter.
-Carry a trash bag in your car for times when a trash receptacle isn’t available.
+Carry a trash bag for times when a trash receptacle isn’t available.

 - Support the local economy and buy locally.
 Eat at local restaurants and enjoy local culture!